amwhalen/wp-hooks/readme.txt

 Contributors: anukit
 Tags: hooks, wp_head, wp_footer, head, footer
 Requires at least: 2.1
-Tested up to: 2.7.1
+Tested up to: 4.5
-Stable tag: 1.0.4
+Stable tag: trunk

-WP Hooks is a plugin for WordPress that allows you to add JavaScript, HTML, or other code to your header and footer without modifying your theme.
+WP Hooks allows you to add JavaScript, CSS, meta tags, etc. to your header and footer without modifying your theme.

 == Description ==